October 4th, 2018

 Is this app install due to the Nextdoor ad you clicked on, even though you downloaded the app and signed up a few days afterward in a different session and on a different platform?
 With the benefit of a hypothetical bird’s-eye view, the answer is clearly yes—at least in part.
 However, with most attribution tools out there today, this individual experience would appear to be two people, one of whom downloaded the app, and one of whom clicked an ad.

-With Branch’s People-Based Attribution, marketers can leverage a clear view of cross-channel, cross-platform pre-download user activity to properly allocate budgets, execute growth strategies, and supercharge mobile growth.
+With Branch’s attribution, marketers can leverage a clear view of cross-channel, cross-platform pre-download user activity to properly allocate budgets, execute growth strategies, and supercharge mobile growth.
 With a clearer view of pre-download user activity, you can not only successfully find the number of downloads for your mobile app—you can see which channels and platforms are truly triggering these downloads.